fplab/ui-for-pl/src/programming-assistants.rst

 Deductive Program Synthesis is focused on an approach in which the derivation task is regarded as a problem of proving a mathematical theorem :cite:`manna1992fundamentals`.
 Manna and Waldinger discuss that in order to write a program that meets the specifications, a proof of existence must be conducted showing that for any input, the output satisfies the specified conditions.
 In order for the proof to be sufficiently constructive, upon finding the existence of an output, it is required to state the computational means used to determine the existence.
 This is then used as a basis for the program that is eventually created.
 Manna and Waldinger continue to discuss specifications, proving of theorems and deduction rules for the remainder of the paper.

+.. container:: bib-item

+  .. bibliography:: programming-assistants.bib
+    :filter: key == 'manna1992fundamentals'

+  This paper explains the foundations and fundamentals of deductive program synthesis detailing the mathematical approach behind it.

 Inductive Program Synthesis
 ---------------------------